kaushal4/InstagramAPI/readme.md

 ## Folder Structure

-#### Root folder contains main.go
+- Root folder contains main.go

-#### User folder contains the user package with user struct and user based functions
+- User folder contains the user package with user struct and user based functions

-#### Post folder contains the post package with post struct and post based functions
+- Post folder contains the post package with post struct and post based functions

-#### dataLayer folder contains dataLayer package with contains mongodb client function
+- dataLayer folder contains dataLayer package with contains mongodb client function

-#### responses folder contains responses package some standard http responses which are used in serving GET and POST request
+- responses folder contains some standard http responses which are used in serving GET and POST request

-#### utility folder contains utility package which has some basic utility functions used in other packages
+- utility folder contains utility package which has some basic utility functions used in other packages

-#### CryptoPass folder contains the cryptoPass package which has functions used to encrypt,decrypt and compare passwords
+- CryptoPass folder contains the functions used to encrypt,decrypt and compare passwords

 ## API endpoints and screenshots